adamgriffiths77/weewx_direwolf/README.md

 - weewx weatherstation software (starts rtl_433 and is filtered for my external WS-1080 weatherstation)
 - WS-1080 based weatherstation (cheap but works)
 - direwolf software TNC configured to automatically start via a cronjob refering the dw-start.sh script
+- cheap USB audio card with custom cable to my radio
 - direwolf uses a Wouxon 2m Amateur handheld radio as the RF interfaace, using a usb audio dongle and a relay connected to GPIO to trigger the PTT.

 # Weatherstation operation